prashanth-volvocars/gitlab-docs/README.md

 This will host the site at `localhost:3000`.
 Changes will be reloaded automatically using [Guard Nanoc](https://github.com/guard/guard-nanoc).

+To pull down the documentation content, run `rake pull_repos`.
+If you want to force-delete the `tmp/` and `content/` folders so the task will run without manual intervention, run `RAKE_FORCE_DELETE=true rake pull_repos`.

 ## Examples and Resources

 ### Open Source Nanoc Sites